Glossary

 American National Standards Institute (ANSI)

-American National Standards Institute.
-A non-profit organization which coordinates the development and use of voluntary standards for products, services, processes, systems and personnel in the United States.
-ANSI developed the standards for EDI.
+A non-profit organization that coordinates the development and use of voluntary standards for products, services, processes, systems, and personnel in the United States.
+ANSI developed the standards for Electronic Data Interchange (EDI) and serves as the U.S. representative to international standardization organizations.

 American SAP Users Group (ASUG)